open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 application, no matter what programming language, platform or OS it uses.
 The web app also shows different instrumentation techniques: automatic and manual, metrics, and baggage.
-All while following the standards and conventions proscribed in the official OTel documentation.
+All while following the standards and conventions prescribed in the official OTel documentation.
 More about the specific requirements can be
 [found here](https://github.com/open-telemetry/opentelemetry-demo/tree/main/docs/requirements).